sigfault-byte/LegitURL/README.md

 - `Referrer-Policy` — expected to be `strict-origin` or stronger
 - `Server`, `X-Powered-By` — flagged if leaking unnecessary metadata

 > Even trusted domains often misconfigure these.
-LegitURL applies consistent penalties to encourage real security — not just appearances.

 ## 6. Example Use Case